AriFordsham/GHCWiki/records.md

 If you know of other relevant language implementations, please add them!

-[ thesis](http://www.cse.unsw.edu.au/~benl/papers/thesis/lippmeier-impure-world.pdf) section 2.7 - 2.7.4 pages 115 - 119
+The DDC language (very similar to Haskell) puts forth a similar solution to Frege.
+See the [ thesis](http://www.cse.unsw.edu.au/~benl/papers/thesis/lippmeier-impure-world.pdf) section 2.7 - 2.7.4 pages 115 - 119